Xiangyun (Auspicious clouds): Ancient

 Earliest yunleiwen pattern appeared in the Sanxingdui archaeological site, dated from 1131 BC to 1012 BC, on the jade zhang blade and on a bronze altar.

 Cloud motifs in China appeared as early as the Eastern Zhou dynasty and earlier.
-They can be traced back to the vortex pattern used to decorate prehistoric painted pottery, to the of the yunleiwen (云雷纹 (雲雷紋, yúnléiwén, cloud thunder motif)), and to the cloud scroll patterns which were used in the Warring States Period.
+They can be traced back to the vortex pattern used to decorate prehistoric painted pottery, to the yunleiwen (云雷纹 (雲雷紋, yúnléiwén, cloud thunder motif)), which somewhat resemble the meander patterns, and to the cloud scroll patterns which were used in the Warring States period.
 All these early depictions of cloud motifs however eventually evolved with time changing in shape and colours and further matured in the Han dynasty.

 Han dynasty

 In the Han dynasty, stories on Chinese immortals became popular and the popular of the cloud motif grew.
 The cloud patterns gained more artistic beauty which were associated with the concept of immortality and were formalized.
 These cloud motifs were then used in various ways, such as in architecture, clothing, utensils, and coffins.
 They were also combined with other animals (e.g. birds) and mythological creatures (e.g. Chinese dragons).